 AFCON 2023: Rigobert Song Backs Nigeria to Win 2023 Tournament After Eliminating CameroonFootball

-- Nigeria face Ivory Coast in the final tonight
+- Nigeria and Ivory Coast decide the 2023 AFCON winner tonight

 PAY ATTENTION: stay informed and follow us on Google News!

 The Super Eagles are unbeaten ahead of the tournament, while hosts Ivory Coast have risen from the ashes of their disastrous group campaign, per CAF.

 They lost two games, including an embarrassing 4-0 defeat to Equatorial Guinea.
 They fired their coach, Jean-Louis Gasset and needed a miracle to go through, per BBC.
 The other defeat was against Nigeria.